ueberauth/guardian/guides/plug/pipelines.md

 Guardian's Plug support provides an easy and composable way to put together your authentication.

 Different parts of your application are going to need different parts of the authentication system.
-Some areas a user can be logged in, or not.
-Others users are required.
+For some areas, a user can be logged in, or not.
+For others users are required.

-Guardian's composable nature, coupled with the composable nature of Plug means that the options are pretty much endless.
-For that reason this documentation will focus on walking through how Guardian pipelines work so you can get just the right solution for you.
+Guardian's composable nature, coupled with the composable nature of Plug provide nearly endless options for customization.
+For that reason, this documentation will focus on walking through how Guardian pipelines work so you can get just the right solution for you.

 ## What is a Guardian Pipeline?